 The set_engine_par() command is used to control or set almost any engine parameters like volume, pan, tune, fx, lfo’s, envelopes and more.
-It is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control any FX.
+So wiht this command we actually control Kontakt via our custom UI.
+So set_engine_par() is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control Kontakt’s FX, Modulators or any other engine parameter.

-here goes the value you “send” to the engine.
-It’s any integer between 0 to 1000000 in most of the cases.
+here goes the value we “send” to the engine.
+In most cases it’s any integer between 0 to 1000000.
 Kontakt translates this value into any engine specific value.
-So in our example 0 would set the Volume to -inf and 1000000 sets the volume to +12.0 dB any other value can in this case also produce decimals like 6.3 dB.
-Sometimes it is required to do some calculations e.g. if you want to set the volume to exactly 0 dB.
-(For $ENGINE_PAR_PAN, 0 would be the very left and 1000000 the very right)
+So 0 would set the Volume to -inf and 1000000 sets the volume to +12.0 dB any other value can in this case produce decimals like 6.3 dB.

-this can also be considered as an address.
-This time it tells Kontakt on which level to look for the engine parameter.
+this is also part of the addressing.
+This time it tells Kontakt at which level the engine parameter should be addressed.

--1 addresses an Instrument FX or any Bus parameter.
-It’s all whitish or gray areas. (see image below).
+-1 addresses an Instrument FX or the Busses.
+It’s all white or light-gray areas. (see image below).

-addresses the slot in which the FX resides.
+addresses the slot in which an FX resides.
+It can also address a modulator.

 find_mod() if we want to address LFOs, Envelopes or other modulators.

--1 for any other application like the Volume which is not in any FX slot.
+-1 for any other application like the Volume.

 1 for insert FX